OpenDSA/OpenDSA/RST/en/PL/FP2.rst

     > sum( [ 1, -2, 3, -4] )
     -2

-When we design a recursive algorithm, we must keep in mind the recursive BNF definition of integer lists:
+When we design a recursive algorithm on lists, we must keep in mind the recursive BNF definition of integer lists:

 .. math::